 The Committee meets on a quarterly basis.
 Its main tasks are to examine the issues that are relevant to financial stability in Germany, identify potential risks, issue warnings, and present recommendations on how to avert the risks.
 This work is based on analysis carried out by the Deutsche Bundesbank.

 The Federal Ministry of Finance serves as the chair of the Financial Stability Committee.
-The other members are representatives of the institutions responsible for supervision of the financial system in Germany: the Deutsche Bundesbank, the Federal Financial Supervisory Authority (BaFin), and (in an advisory role) the Federal Agency for Financial Market Stabilisation (FMSA).
+The other members are representatives of the institutions responsible for supervision of the financial system in Germany: the Deutsche Bundesbank and the Federal Financial Supervisory Authority (BaFin).

 Link to macroprudential supervision at EU level